shadownet-irc/Website/site/services.md

 Join the server that started it all at `mc.yolo-swag.com`.
 Server chat is relayed to `#6fmc`.

-The `rdash.in` server is currently down, but this page will be updated when it is back.
+The `rdash.in` server is currently down for maintenance, but this page will be updated when it is back.

 ## Janus